SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

             --8<-- "s7_deployment/exercise_files/sklearn_main_function.py"
             ```

-            And, the requirement file should look like this:
+            And the requirement file should look like this:

             ```txt
             --8<-- "s7_deployment/exercise_files/sklearn_function_main_requirements.txt"
             ```

-            importantly make sure that you are using the same version of `scikit-learn` as you used when you trained the
+            Make sure that you are using the same version of `scikit-learn` as when you trained the
             model.
-Else when trying to load the model you will most likely get an error.
+Otherwise when trying to load the model you will most likely get an error.

     4. When you have successfully deployed the model, try to make predictions with it.
 What should the request
         look like?

         ??? success "Solution"

-            It depends on how exactly you have chosen to implement the `main.py`.
+            It depends on how exactly you have chosen to implement `main.py`.
 But for the provided solution, the
             payload should look like this:

             ```json